kunjanshah6/CipherEnglishWords/README.md

 # CipherEnglishWords
-It ciphers the String and check it is a English word or not
+It first ciphers the String and then check it is a English word or not.